Easy vintage sewing cabinet makeover

 Since I had removed the top—because it was hinged and in two pieces—I needed a new top for the sewing machine cabinet.
 I dragged this piece of plywood out and set it up on my easy diy sawhorses along with my Rockwell JawStand.
-I love using the jaw stand because it’s adjustable.
+Using the jaw stand is so easy because it’s adjustable.

 I cut some trim to size on my compound miter saw, and even ripped it on the table saw in order to get it shallow enough to fit the thickness of the plywood.
-I attached the trim using Gorilla Wood Glue and my Ryobi Airstrike.
+The trim was attached using Gorilla Wood Glue and my Ryobi Airstrike.
 I did this in order to give it some definition and cover up the edge of the plywood.

 Spackling was used to patch, then some quick sanding.

 Because I was being lazy, I mixed my chalky paint primer using spackling instead of plaster of paris, and applied it with a chip brush.
 I did a couple of quick coats on each side of the tabletop.

 Because the sewing cabinet had a few issues after I painted it, I felt it was best to give it a dark wax by Heirloom Traditions to give it a vintage look.
 I love using sponges for waxing, and the chip brush is so handy at getting the wax in the corners.

 This is actually the bottom side of the table top.
 Instead of attaching the top, I made it removable by adding some supports to keep it from sliding around the frame. (another picture later)

 Again, because the cabinet had a few issues, I used an emery board to do some distress sanding on the edges.
 I love using them for distressing, and they come in handy in the shop when I break a nail too!

 Are ya still with me?